 This project addresses the issue that we are constantly coming across with special schools - they are aware of the value of outdoor experiences in terms of learning and development, they want to get out more but lack the financial and logistical means to do so.
 In the current economic climate school trips are often restricted to one per term so now more than ever there is a real need to connect with nature and the outdoors in a simple, easy, meaningful and timely manner.

 About the project - Phase 1 2014

 Prior to launching the project we ran a consultation day with Doubletrees Special School to find out how the pupils and teachers would like to see their outdoor spaces used.
 We obtained feedback from over 60 pupils and 10 teachers and the overwhelming response was that they would like to spend more time outside as part of their lessons.
 The pupils identified many sensory stimulating objects and games that they would like to see in their outdoor spaces and the teachers reflected on the pressures to introduce more outdoor learning but the lack of tools and guidance to take this on.

 Armed with this information we created the Sensory Nature Hubs project.
 The project aims were;

 - To provide safe access to outdoor spaces for children and young people with learning disabilities in special schools

 - To enhance the educational experience of children and young people with learning disabilities through access to outdoor learning.

-We produced 20 nature hubs and distributed these to special schools and a hospice throughout Devon and Cornwall.
+- We produced 20 nature hubs and distributed these to special needs schools and a hospice throughout Devon and Cornwall.